andreas-zeller/andreas-zeller.github.io/README.md

 At CISPA and Saarland University, I work with [great students and Post-Docs from across the world](Group.md) on cutting-edge research.

-CISPA and me are constantly looking out for great students.
+We are constantly looking out for great students and Postdocs.
 Our positions are well paid and allow for highly productive research.
-If you're interested in a PhD or Postdoc position, please apply.
+If you're interested in a PhD or Postdoc position, please [apply at CISPA](https://www.cispa.saarland/).

 ## Theses